DISCOVERY, REFLECTION, AND COMMUNITYYACOL OUTINGS ACROSS THE COUNTRY: '24, '25 & EARLY '26

 | |

-This was an early summer highlight!
-A full story on the house tour and Juneteenth garden concert is featured in the main newsletter.
+This was a highlight of summer 2024!
+A full story on the house tour and Juneteenth garden concert is featured in our February 2025 newsletter.

 | |